mortrye/ufo-guide/ufo-notes-and-todos.md

 				* unlikely outcomes are unlikely, but they happen all the time.
 		* Science views the world through a lens of what is _likely_ to be true.
 This often blinds them to unlikely outcomes.
 		* Or maybe it's not about how scientists internalize statistics as much as it is about how they too rely on stories and heuristics to understand the world
-			* the stories they use to understand the world might be somewhat more influenced by empirical date, but still suffer from all the fallacies of story-based thinking
+			* the stories they use to understand the world might be somewhat more influenced by empirical data, but still suffer from all the fallacies of story-based thinking
-			* For example: the health people who avoid cookie dough and eating food off the floor [link to aaron carrol's article about that]
+			* [ ] For example: the health people who avoid cookie dough and eating food off the floor [link to aaron carrol's article about that]
 	* Nobody ever imagines an alien with big muscles, but wouldn't aliens be far _less_ believable as a real thing if everyone's image of them was different?
 		* Doesn't the fact that they are all the same actually suggest something weird is going on?
 		* Isn't it a little strange how nobody is making a claim that the alien from aliens is real -- we all know that is a work of fiction -- but the type that gets claimed as real is the _same_ type over and over again?
 	* The skeptic looks at the history of UFO reports and how they all look like UFOs on TV:
 		* but maybe the UFOs on TV just _look like the real thing_
-	* Also could include that bit you read about how people are always asking why airline pilots don't see them (they do) and why they aren't seen around the world (they are).
+	* [X] Also could include that bit you read about how people are always asking why airline pilots don't see them (they do) and why they aren't seen around the world (they are).
-	* see notes in germs: science-vs-magic
 	* (This could actually be the _most_ powerful essay: take the perspective of the experts and turn it on its head.
 Give people an alternative explanation of the _real_ stuff going on that is _more_ compelling that the expert explanation.)
 10. [ ] How the UFOs could be not-aliens:
 	* Humans are great at recognizing patterns, even where there aren't any.
 It's possible that all the phenomneon are being chunked inappropriately, and in fact it is a bunch of things.